UofTCTF/write-ups/pwn.college/notes-of-babyshell&jail.md

 ```

 This will call `read` and we will read in the bytes of our shellcode that actually changes the permissino on `/flag` like we always did.
 I won't get into the specifics here and leave the rest to the readers as a challenge.

+## babyjail

+This level is about sandboxing!
+The program will try to contain me into a session where I do not have privileges so I will try to escape the jails.

+### level1

+We can only read one file in the jail.
+We can easily bypass this by reading `../../flag`.

+### level2